froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library-2.md

 ```
 @objects
-  nav       .c-primary-nav
+  header        .c-header
 ```

 The `@objects` directive tells Galen that what follows are object definitions.
-We then have a name / selector pair.
-Here, the _nav_ element corresponds to an element with a class of `c-primary-nav`.
-That's our top level `<nav>` element for the component.
+We then have a name and CSS selector pair.
+The _header_ name corresponds to an element with a class of `c-header`.
+That's our top level `<header>` element for the component.

 The main part of the spec file is usually taken up by _object specs_.
 These describe the expectations we have and checks we want to make about the objects defined in the _object definitions_ section.

-Here is our first very simple check of our _nav_ object:
+Here is our first very simple check of our _header_ object:

 ```
 = Main section =
-  nav:
+  header:
+    width 100% of viewport/width
-    height 56px
+    height ~64px
 ```

-Easy, huh?
-The `= Main section =` line tells Galen that we're ready to start describing specs.
-Nested within this we then give the name of the element that we want to check – the 'nav' element.
-Nested within that is the check itself.
-In this case we want the nav element to be exactly 56 pixels in height.
+Specs can be divided into sections, and the `= Main section =` lets Galen know that the nested items are object specs.

+We then give the name of the element from our object definitions that we want to check – in this case the _header_ element.
+Nested within the element are the checks we want to perform on it.
+In this case we want the header element to be 100% of the available viewport width and _about_ 64 pixels in height.

+Galen will convert approximate values like this to a range that depends on the `galen.range.approximation` config setting.
+By default this is three pixels each way.

+Why are we using an approximate dimension here?
+Well, we know from experience that different rendering engines can compute layout slightly differently.
+Usually this means differences of one or two pixels, so a tolerance of three pixels is usually enough.

-Here is the our gspec file so far:
+Here is our spec file so far:

 ```
 @objects
-  nav       .c-primary-nav
+  header        .c-header

 = Main section =
-  nav:
+  header:
+    width 100% of viewport/width
-    height 56px
+    height ~64px
 ```

-### Adding another check
+### Adding more checks

-That doesn't do much, so let's add another check.
-Apart from the overall height, we want to check that:
+That doesn't do much, so let's add some more checks.
+Apart from the overall width and height of the header as a whole, let's check that:

-* each list item is horizontally aligned along the top and bottom
-* the list items are right next to each other

-First we need to add objects definitions for the list items.
-We could write these out individually, one for each list item.
-But fortunately Galen caters for element collections:
+* the _logo_, _navToggle_ and _searchToggle_ are visible and centered vertically inside the header
+* the _navToggle_ is to the left of the _searchToggle_ and they are aligned to the right of the _header_.

+First we add some more object definitions:

 ```
 @objects
-  nav       .c-primary-nav
-    list    .c-primary-nav__list
-    item-*  .c-primary-nav__item
+  header        .c-header
+  logo          .c-logo
+  navToggle     .nav-toggle-menu
+  searchToggle  .nav-toggle-search
 ```

-We have added two new object definitions.
-Firstly the nav list, which corresponds to the `<ul>` element.
-This is nested inside the `nav` object, which means we need to reference it using `nav.list` in our object specs.

-The second object definition is for the list item elements.
-Because there are four of them with the same CSS class, we can name them using a wildcard.
-Galen replaces the wildcard with an index so that it creates four objects named from `nav.item-1` to `nav.item-4`.

-Let's use these new object definitions to check that each list item is inside the nav list element with no space at the top or bottom.
-We need to create a new object spec block:
+We are now going to create checks for each of the new elements as describe above.
+Paste this below your _header_ check block:

 ```
-nav.item-*:
-  inside nav.list 0px top bottom
+logo:
+  centered vertically inside header
+  inside header 16px left

+navToggle:
+  visible
+  centered vertically inside header
+  left-of searchToggle 0px
+  width ~53px
+  height ~49px

+searchToggle:
+  visible
+  centered vertically inside header
+  inside header 16px right
+  width ~53px
+  height ~49px
 ```

 You can see how this can be read and understood by a human, but is also used by Galen to run checks against actual rendered components.

+Of course, you can't just use any old English.
+The spec format is still strict, so you'll be using the documentation a lot at first.

 ### About Galen's checks

-This example also demonstrates one of Galen's relative positioning checks.
+These examples (`centered inside`, `left-of`) also demonstrate some of Galen's relative positioning checks.
 In responsive web design, we are most interested in how elements are laid out relative to each other.
 Galen provides lots of powerful checks for relative positioning that range from specific to the extremely vague:

 * Check the exact distance between two elements
 * Check that an element is above, below, to the left or to the right of another, and by how much